 Layering: The Key to Vertical Garden Success

-Layering is a crucial technique when arranging plants in a vertical garden.
-By placing plants with different heights, textures, and growth habits together, you can create a visually appealing and dynamic display.
 Start by positioning taller plants at the top of the vertical garden, followed by medium-sized plants in the middle, and smaller or trailing plants at the bottom.
-This will ensure that each plant receives adequate light and air circulation, promoting healthy growth and minimizing competition for resources.
+This will ensure that each plant receives adequate light and air circulation, promoting healthy growth and minimizing resource competition.

 Choose Plants with Complementary Growth Habits